Planning what you will do in an upcoming soccer game is relatively easy. However, you cannot account for how the game plays out.

 Understand Your Position And Role On The Soccer Field

-Understanding what your job is, based on your position, is critical not only to be a good player but also to help you stay calm throughout the entirety of the match.
+Understanding what your job is, based on your position, is critical not only to be a good player but also to help you stay calm throughout the game.

-Being caught out of position can cause a lot of stress, making the game feel like it is going 1000 mph.
+Being caught out of position can cause stress, making the game feel like it is going 1000 mph.

 Work on your positional discipline.
 It is a technique employed by some of the best players in the world, such as Ngolo Kante.